 The Wadsworth Center has hosted an NSF-funded Research Experience for Undergraduates (REU) summer program nearly continuously for over 25 years.
 The program has trained more than 300 students.
-In 2016, 12 students were selected from colleges across the country to work for 10 weeks on independent research projects with Wadsworth scientists.
-Also in 2016, Wadsworth hosted four teachers conducting independent research projects in order to bring real world research experiences back to their classrooms.
-The 2016 program ran from June 6th through August 12th and all students received a $5,250 stipend, housing, a meal allowance and paid travel to Albany.
-Dates for the 2017 summer program have not yet been determined.
+For 2017, 10 students will be selected to work for 10 weeks on independent research projects with Wadsworth scientists.
+The 2017 program will run from June 5th through August 11th.
+All participants will receive a $5,250 stipend, housing, a meal allowance and paid travel to Albany.
+Only US citizens and permanent residents are eligible to apply.
+We are now accepting applications for the 2017 summer program*.

 “My most memorable experience at Wadsworth Center was discovering why my project was not working.
 This taught me that science is unexpected and challenging, but with perseverance and patience, everything is possible.
 I am grateful for this rewarding experience at Wadsworth since it was my first research experience and being here strengthened my desire to be a scientist.”
 Priscilla, Univ.
 Puerto Rico - Mayaguez (Freshman 2016).